-Financial Aid and Deferment of Tuition and Fees: Tuition and fees may be deferred at the time of registration only for students who are Pell-eligible and have all the necessary documents on file in the MCC Financial Aid Office by May 15 for the fall semester and October 1 for the spring semester (refer to the Financial Aid section for details).
+Financial Aid and Deferment of Tuition: Tuition may be deferred at the time of registration only for students who have completed the financial aid process and have been determined eligible for it.
+All the necessary documents must be on file in the MCC Financial Aid Office by May 15 for the fall semester and October 1 for the spring semester (refer to the Financial Aid section for details).